TroniPM/gdfl_uv/README.md

 ### Todos
  - Write Tests
  - Download files
+ - When download files, check by parents and create folders needed
- - Check if file has changed (version file) on cloud
+ - Check if file has changed (version file) on cloud every Xminutes/Xseconds
- - If file was changed in machine, send to cloud
+ - If file was changed in local (current device), send to cloud

 ### License
 GLP 3.0